neo4j-partners/amazon-cloud-formation-neo4j/marketplace/README.md

 You'll then want to take the AMI ID from that and stuff it both into the CFT and the product load form.

+There's also some required magic to make the AMI accessible to the AWS Marketplace people [here](https://docs.aws.amazon.com/marketplace/latest/userguide/ami-single-ami-products.html#single-ami-marketplace-ami-access).

 # Updating the Marketplace Listing
 CFT deploys in AWS Marketplace aren't self service.
 At some point that might change.
 So, next up is updating the product load form.
 That's stored [here](https://docs.google.com/spreadsheets/d/1Nmpw3etZX7xj6nQgS5w3K2B-i0gJevdQ/edit?usp=sharing&ouid=115505246243451814800&rtpof=true&sd=true).
 Note that AWS will almost certainly continue to rev the product load form.
 So, you might periodically be forced to grab a new copy from to publisher portal.